Tutenstein

-Tutenstein is an American animated television series, produced by Porchlight Entertainment for Discovery Kids based on the comics by Jay Stephens.
-The series premiered on November 1, 2003 and ended on October 11, 2008.
-It features young mummy Tutankhensetamun (based on real-life Tutankhamun and usually called "Tutenstein" as in the title) who is awakened about 3,000 years after his accidental death and now must face the fact that his kingdom is gone.
+Tutenstein is an American animated television series, produced by PorchLight Entertainment for Discovery Kids based on the comics by Jay Stephens.
+The series was first premiered on Discovery Kids' Saturday morning block on NBC on November 1, 2003.
+It ended on October 11, 2008.
+The series features young mummy Tutankhensetamun (based on real-life Tutankhamun and usually called "Tutenstein" as in the title) who is awakened about 3,000 years after his accidental death and now must face the fact that his kingdom is gone.
 The name is a portmanteau of Tutankhamun and Frankenstein.

 Beginning in August 2020, Yippee TV, the current owners of the series, made the series officially available for streaming on YouTube.

 In October 2022, it was announced that a reboot is currently in the works.
 It will have a completely new look.
+There has been no further information since then.

 Plot

 Tutankhensetamun was an impulsive but kindhearted young Egyptian Pharaoh who lived a luxurious but short life.
 He died because back in Ancient Egypt he saved a friend of his from being smashed by rocks from a collapsing temple, so he himself was crushed to death.
 He carries the mighty Sceptre of Was, and the circumstances of his death are unknown at first.

 In the 21st century, 12-year-old middle school student Cleo Carter accidentally witnesses his awakening after a bolt of lightning hits the mummified body of Tut that is on display at the local museum.
 She with her anthropomorphic pet cat Luxor must now help Tut to find his way around in the modern world.
 During the whole series, Set, god of disorder and violence, attempts to destroy Tut and gain possession of the Sceptre to become the ruler of all.